-- Next you’ll need to decide who you’ll select as trustee.
-You can name yourself or pick someone else.
+- Decide who you’ll select as trustee: You can name yourself or pick someone else.
 If you’re the trustee, you’ll also need to select a successor trustee who will take over management of your trust after your death.
 A successor trustee must ensure your assets are distributed to your beneficiaries according to your trust’s instructions.

-- Once you’ve taken care of all of the above, you’ll need to create the trust document.
+- Create the trust document: Once you’ve taken care of the above, you’ll need to physically write up the trust document.
 You can do this either by using an internet program or with the help of an attorney.

-- Sign the trust document in front of a notary public.
+- Get the trust document signed: Next you’ll have to sign the trust document in front of a notary public.

-- The final — and crucial — step: Fund the trust.
-You can transfer property into your trust on your own or with the help of an attorney.
+- Fund the trust: The final step is to transfer property into your trust on your own or with the help of an attorney.

 What Is a Living Trust?